aduitsis/freebsd-cooker/README.md

 * SIZE_SWAP: Size of the swap partition inside the virtual disk.
 Default 1Gb.
 * BSD_VERSION: Version of FreeBSD that will be installed, default 10.1.
 * BSD_ARCH: Architecture of FreeBSD that will be installed, default amd64.
+* MIRROR: Mirror to use when downloading images.
 * TIMEZONE: Timezone that will be setup, default Europe/Athens.
 * MEMORY: Size of RAM in Mbyes, default 512.
 * NCPUS: Number of virtual CPUs allocated, default 1.